eclipse-emfcloud/coffee-editor/README.md

 #### Code Generation

 To debug the code generation you would need to attach to the process when it is started from the backend.
-Alternativly you can run the `codegen.product` or `codegen_cpp.product` with the correct parameters.
+Alternatively you can run the `codegen.product` or `codegen_cpp.product` with the correct parameters.

 #### Workflow Analyzer

 In order to debug, start the `workflowanalyzer.product` product in debug mode.
-The root application is : `org.eclipse.emfcloud.coffee.workflow.analyzer.application.Application`.
+The root application is : `org.eclipse.emfcloud.coffee.workflow.analyzer.application.application`.

 Please make sure to set the `--WF_ANALYZER=5083` parameter to the browser app.
 In the backend you need to pass `-port` and `-host` with parameters as application arguments.